 |Advantages||4% cash back at gas stations and excellent returns elsewhere||High rates of cash back on gas and dining|

 These cards have a lot of similarities.
 They both offer excellent rewards for gas purchases and 3% back on travel and dining.
 These cards both have no annual fee and no foreign transaction fees.

-Still, both of these card have their strengths and weaknesses.
+Still, both of these cards have their strengths and weaknesses.
 The Costco Anywhere Visa offers 2% cash back for Costco purchases, while the Sam’s Club Mastercard surprisingly only offers 1% cash back at Sam’s Club.

 Yet the Sam’s Club card offers slightly better cash back on gas — 5% compared to 4% — as well as the initial $45 statement credit when you sign up and make a $45 purchase the same day.

 With both cards, if you cancel your card for any reason before February, you’ll never receive the cash back you’ve earned the previous year.